ON THIS PAGE

 Overview

-You can configure your group configuration data at the [edit groups group-name]
+You can configure your group configuration data at the [edit groups

-then use the when
+the when

-statement to have the group applied based
+statement to apply the group configuration based on

 If you specify multiple conditions in a single configuration group, all conditions must be met before the configuration group is applied.